fourieraudio/docs/docs/intro.md

 * Support e-mail: support@fourieraudio.com

+We're pretty responsive via e-mail, and contacting us this way helps us get your support request to the most relevant person as quickly as possible.

+If you have a Rewind Production licence, your sales contact will have given you a phone number you can use for real-time support, should you need it.

 ## Approaching 88mph...
 Are you mind-bendingly irritated at the tools you use on a daily basis?
 Do you spend your life re-configuring a bewildering array of systems that seem to secretly hate you?
 Is it no longer a